Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Introduction

 \subsection{A motivating example}

-To motivate our approach, consider \citeauthor{tunca1996cytogenetic}'s (\citeyear{tunca1996cytogenetic}) study of the effect of benzene exposure on chromosome damage, which examined 58 subjects exposed to benzene along with 20 control subjects (for full details, see Section \ref{sec:benzene}; see also \citealp{Rosenbaum02a}).
-We reanalyze these data by matching 20 controls with the 20 most-similar treated subjects; we assume that within the matched sample treatment assignment is completely randomized \citep{stuart2010}.
-The mean proportion of cells with chromosome damage is much higher among the exposed subjects, as is the variance of these proportions, and the data are right-skewed with a point mass at 0.
-A difference-of-means randomization test produces a $p$-value near 0, and Lehmann-style test inversion yields a $90\%$ CI of $[14.230, \infty)$ for a constant treatment effect.
-These results strongly suggest that benzene exposure affects chromosome damage, but their precise interpretation is less clear.
+To motivate our approach, consider \citeauthor{HSMHSD10}'s (\citeyear{HSMHSD10}) experimental study of the effectiveness of professional development for elementary teachers.
+The study compared 164 teachers assigned to take a professional development course with 69 control subjects (for full details, see Section \ref{sec:profession}).
+The average gain score, based on tests on content knowledge before and after the courses, was much higher among the teachers who took the courses (see Figure~\ref{fig:conf_profession}(a).
+A Stephenson rank-sum randomization test (see Section \ref{sec:stephenson}) yields a $p$-value near 0, and Lehmann-style test inversion yields a $90\%$ CI of $[16.7, \infty)$ for a constant treatment effect.\footnote{The $p$-value is approximated by Monte Carlo with $10^6$ simulated assignments.
+Consequently, the standard error of this Monte Carlo approximation is at most $5\times 10^{-4}$.} These results strongly suggest that the professional development improves teacher's content knowledge, but their precise interpretation is less clear.
 The $p$-value indicates decisive rejection of the sharp null of no effects, but is rejecting this hypothesis really informative?
-And how should we interpret the CI, given that the constant-effects assumption seems to be implausible in these data?
+And if a constant-effects assumption is not plausible, how should we interpret the CI?